spatie/ssl-certificate-chain-resolver/README.md

 - Matthias De Winter
 - [Freek Van der Herten](https://murze.be)

 This package was inspired by [cert-chain-resolver](https://github.com/zakjan/cert-chain-resolver/) written by [Jan Žák](http://www.zakjan.cz/).
-Some text from this repo is copied from the readme of his package.
+Some text from this package is copied from the readme of his repo.

 ## Background: the trust chain